covjson/specification/profiles.md

 #### PointSeriesCoverage profile

-- A coverage with PointSeriesCoverage profile must have a domain with PointSeries profile.
+- A coverage with PointSeriesCoverage profile MUST have a domain with PointSeries profile.

 Example:
 ```js